hughker/documentation/merchant-js/examples/hotjar.md

 #Add hotjar tracking for Findify views

-This examples shows how you can record your user activity on Findify pages and components (search, recommendations, smart collections)
+This examples shows how you can record your user activity on Findify pages and components (search, recommendations, smart collections).
+Please add this code before the Findify script.

 ```javascript
 /*global findifyApiRegistry*/